-I just returned from a short trip to Morocco and Madrid.
+I published this article in 2011 after a short trip to Morocco and Madrid.
 I did not have to travel thousands of miles to learn these travel lessons but the trip helped reinforce them.

 8 Great Travel Lessons